tomtsagk/rue/README.md

 ## Build for Android

 Before building this game, you need to have the [avdl](https://notabug.org/tomtsagk/avdl) compiler installed.
-This works best ona Linux machine.
+This works best on a Linux machine.

 Use the following commands to build it: